philiplane5000/liri-node-app/README.md

 ##### (c) `movie-this`

+   * LIRI will prompt you to enter a movie title.

-   * This will output the following information to your terminal/bash window:
+   * LIRI will output the following information to your terminal/bash window:

      ```
        * Title of the movie.